 Power and Authority

 Sec.
 13. This Grand Chapter is a body of Royal Arch Masons in whom is inalienably vested the government and superintendence of Capitular Masonry within the Royal Arch Chapters which are chartered by or operating under Dispensation of this Grand Chapter, subject only to its obligations to the General Grand Chapter of Royal Arch Masons International.
-It shall hear and determine all appeals between two (2) or more Chapters; hear and decide all charges and complaints against any ofﬁcer of the Grand Chapter or the High Priest of a Constituent or Special Chapter; grant charters for Constituent Chapters to confer the degrees of Mark Master, Past Master, Most Excellent Master and Royal Arch or a Special Chapter to confer the Anointed High Priests degree;, and demand and receive therefore, and for dispensations, certiﬁcates and diplomas, such fees as are hereinafter provided; shall assess and collect from the several Constituent and special Chapters such sums of money as the good of the Craft may require, such assessments to be pro rata according to membership upon all Chapters under its jurisdiction; enact and enforce all laws and regulations for the government of the Companions; establish and maintain a uniform mode of work, under the sanction of the ancient landmarks and customs of Masonry, and exercise all such powers as belong to it by custom or the ancient constitutions and regulations of the Craft.
+It shall hear and determine all appeals between two (2) or more Chapters; hear and decide all charges and complaints against any ofﬁcer of the Grand Chapter or the High Priest of a Constituent or Special Chapter; grant charters for Constituent Chapters to confer the degrees of Mark Master, Past Master, Most Excellent Master and Royal Arch or a Special Chapter to confer the Anointed High Priests degree; demand and receive therefore dispensations, certiﬁcates and diplomas, such fees as are hereinafter provided; assess and collect from the several Constituent and special Chapters such sums of money as the good of the Craft may require, such assessments to be pro rata according to membership upon all Chapters under its jurisdiction; enact and enforce all laws and regulations for the government of the Companions; establish and maintain a uniform mode of work, under the sanction of the ancient landmarks and customs of Masonry; and exercise all such powers as belong to it by custom or the ancient constitutions and regulations of the Craft.